Communication as Voting: With the Disagreement State

-When $q^0_2=0$, \cref{thm:1} predicts that information transmission persists, and the receiver can fully learn the state as $N\to\infty$.
-However, for any $q^0_2>0$, information transmission fails, and babbling is the unique outcome when $N$ is sufficiently large.
+\cref{thm:2} implies that information transmission persists and that the receiver fully learns the state as $N\to\infty$.
+However, if $q^0_M>0$ and \eqref{eqn:15} holds, information transmission fails: no informative equilibrium exists, and babbling is the unique equilibrium outcome for all sufficiently large $N$.